ewitulsk/PismoProtocol/indexer/README.md

 # Number of concurrent checkpoint processing tasks
 # Adjust based on your machine resources and workload
 concurrency = 5

+# URL for the liquidation transfer service
+# Used for callbacks when transfer events are processed
+liquidation_transfer_service_url = "http://localhost:8080"

+# API server listen address (default: "0.0.0.0:3000")
+listen_addr = "0.0.0.0:3000"
 ```

 ## Running the Service